Chris Greatwich

-Christopher Robert Barbon Greatwich (born 30 September 1983) is a Filipino retired footballer.
-He was the assistant head coach of the Philippines in 2018 to 2020.
-He has previously played for Morris County Colonials, Kaya FC, and the Philippines national football team.
+Christopher Robert Barbon Greatwich (born 30 September 1983) is a former professional footballer who played as a midfielder.
+Born in England, he played for the Philippines national team.

-Football career
+He was the assistant head coach of the Philippines from 2018 to 2020.
+He has previously played for Morris County Colonials and Kaya FC.

-Professional career
+Club career

 Greatwich began his career at Brighton and Hove Albion when he was recommended to the club by his PE Teacher aged 12.
 He progressed through the youth ranks and was part of their successful FA Youth Cup side in 2002, which lost to eventual winners Aston Villa.

 Following his release from the club in 2003, Greatwich pursued a soccer scholarship in the United States, playing for Drury University and Hartwick College.
 Upon graduation, Greatwich returned to UK and following an unsuccessful trial with Kilmarnock in the Scottish Premier League, he joined non-league clubs Lewes FC & Bognor Regis Town.

 In January 2013, Greatwich joined Kaya F.C. in the Philippines United Football League.
 Alongside being a player, Greatwich was brought in to oversee the club's Academy system.

 In November 2015, Greatwich was appointed as full-time head coach of the club. after Greatwich led the team to the UFL Cup as interim player-manager.